polo2ro/dash/README.md

 The service file contain custom informations, this must be modified to match:
-* your username
 * your repository folder
 * The MAC address of your dash button
-* the hostname used by mopidy (optional argument, default is localhost)
+* the hostname and port used by mopidy (optional argument, default is localhost:6680)
+* Name of interface (optional argument, default is eth0)

 Start the service: